dgnflying/emotion-detection-with-CLIP/README.md

 •	Displays emotion model loss curve and confusion matrix graphs

+•	Generates text and image embeddings of human facial-related data

 •	Plots image and text embeddings of human facial-related data for collection and comparison